 - For reimbursements:

-- Have a system in place for monitoring and tracking enumerators’ work-related expenditures
+- Have a system in place for monitoring and tracking enumerators’ work-related expenditures.

-- Monitoring systems could be a bike logbook, confirmation from the monitor or supervisor for the expenditure reported, or time sheets to determine when transport costs or other field allowances should be reimbursed
+- Monitoring systems could be a bike logbook, confirmation from the monitor or supervisor for the expenditure reported, or time sheets to determine when transport costs or other field allowances should be reimbursed.

 - Communicate expectations (such as needing receipts) to enumerators.
 It is also useful to set expectations by clearly communicating the time lag between submitting a reimbursement request and receiving the funds, as well as the documentation requirements for reimbursement, during surveyor training.
 To learn more about budget management and tracking, please refer to the related research resource.

-- Have a system in place for monitoring and tracking enumerators’ work-related expenditures
+- Have a system in place for monitoring and tracking enumerators’ work-related expenditures.

 Safety and security